Revisiting Quantum Stabilization of the Radion in Randall-Sundrum Model: Radion Potential from a Bulk Gauge Field

 $\oint_C{\rm d}z \ e^{-z\,t} \ \frac{\frac{{\rm d}}{{\rm d}z}\left\{J_0(z)Y_0(ze^{-kr_f})-Y_0(z)J_0(ze^{-kr_f})\right\}}{J_0(z)Y_0(ze^{-kr_f})-Y_0(z)J_0(ze^{-kr_f})}$, depends on $e^{-kr_f}$.
 Thus, performing its analytic continuation is against the principle~(\ref{principle}) and leads to a wrong result, as expounded in Introduction. \\

-To avoid the above problem, we propose a new regularization and renormalization procedure, described below.
+To avoid the problem, we propose a new regularization and renormalization procedure below.
 We rewrite the summation for Re$(s)>1$ as (the branch cut of $z$ is on the non-positive real axis)